quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #initial-format title="Initial Packet"}

 The Initial packet contains a long header as well as the Length and Packet Number fields.
+The first byte contains the Reserved and Packet Number Length bits.
 Between the SCID and Length fields, there are two additional field specific to the Initial packet.

 Token Length: